Tekalo/common-app-api/README.md

 pnpm run prisma:seed
 ```

-If you want to merge changes to `prisma.schema` into main, you must create a new databae migration by executing:
+If you want to merge changes to `schema.prisma` into main, you must create a new database migration by executing:

 ```bash
 pnpm run prisma:migrate